StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Mobile.md

 **This section does not apply to Ungoogled Chromium**

-On new tab page > Discover by Google > click gear icon > Turn off
+On new tab page > Discover by Google > tap on 3 dots icon > Turn off